Doorway effect: Studies

-Studies of the doorway effect have had individuals navigate virtual environments while picking up and setting down objects of various colours and shapes, entering and leaving different rooms while doing so.
-Participants in these experiments were presented with the names of these objects either (1) across a large room or (2) upon entering a new room (spatial change).
-They were then required to respond "yes" or "no" with respect to whether the named object matched the one they had carried and eventually set down.
+Research on the doorway effect involves having people navigate virtual environments while picking up and putting down various objects.
+During these experiments, participants were given the names of these objects either (1) as they moved across a large room or (2) when they entered a new room (a spatial change).
+They then had to indicate whether the named object matched the one they had carried and eventually placed down.
 Findings indicating doorways act as event boundaries contribute towards wider understanding of memory construction and retention.
 They indicate the significance of structures of the surrounding environment in how memories are objectively recalled, alongside how it is subjectively recalled: the valence of emotions, specific emotion felt, its intensity and duration.